Terms and Conditions: Master Service Agreement

 Proprietary & Confidential Information

-The enclosed materials are propriety to CoreRecon, LLC (“CoreRecon”).
-CoreRecon reserves all rights, titles, and interest in and to such materials.
+The enclosed materials are the property of CoreRecon, LLC (“CoreRecon”).
+CoreRecon reserves all rights, titles, and interests in and to such materials.
 The terms, conditions, and information set forth herein are confidential to CoreRecon, and may not be disclosed in any manner to any person other than the addressee, together with its officers, employees, and agents who are directly responsible for evaluating the contents of these materials for the limited purpose intended.
-These materials may not be used in any manner other than for such limited purpose.
+These materials may not be used in any manner other than for such a limited purpose.
 Any unauthorized disclosure, use, reproduction, or transmission is expressly prohibited without the prior written consent of CoreRecon.

 I. INTRODUCTION, DEFINITIONS, AND GENERAL PROVISIONS

 1.1.
 Parties.
-This Contract is by and between CoreRecon, LLC (“CoreRecon” or “Provider”) and “Client”, (“Customer”) with its principal place of business located at “Client business location, state, zip and county”.
-Collectively, CoreRecon and “Client”, shall be referred to as “the Parties.”
+This Contract is by and between CoreRecon, LLC (“CoreRecon” or “Provider”) and Client, (“Customer”) Collectively, CoreRecon and “Client”, shall be referred to as “the Parties.”

 1.4.
 Choice of Law Provision.
 This Master Service Agreement, each provision herein, the acts to be performed under this Agreement, and all disputes arising from or under this Agreement, the acts to be performed therein, or subsequent undertakings are governed by the laws of the State of Texas.